mprib/caliscope/docs/project_setup.md

 └── recordings/    # Empty by default prior to user populating data
 ```

-## Stage 1: Intrinsic Calibrationa
+## Stage 1: Intrinsic Calibration

 Place video files for the intrinsic camera calibration in the `intrinsic` folder.

 These must follow the naming convention `port_1.mp4`, `port_2.mp4`, etc. They do not need to be synchronized.
-See [Best Practices](best_practice_calibration.md) for getting a good recording for intrinsic calibration.

 A project with 3 cameras would therefore look something like this going into the intrinsic camera calibration.